 Interview Prep – Book & Checklist

 Most of my readers know that I have been busy “creating things” (and even started learning Italian) during the pandemic, but I have not posted anything new on this blog for quite a while!
-Time to start up again, and I am excited to do just that.

 Another happy development is that I have been humbly informed by a growing number of clients that they reached out to me as a coach on the basis of reading one or both of my books.
 A few have even held it up on the Zoom call to show me their flagged and dog-eared copies.
 What an amazing thing for an author to hear, and I am incredibly grateful!